NAATI CCL 8 Must-Know Exam Tips - from NAATI Accredited Paraprofessional Interpreter

 8. Organize a NAATI mock test

-If you’ve done your NAATI CCL training already and you’re ready for the test, it might be a good idea to participate in a mock test before the actual test.
+If you already have dialogues and vocbulary and have been preparing by yourself, it might be a good idea to participate in a mock test before the actual test.
 This will help you identify your strengths and weaknesses and you’ll know whether you’re on the right track.

 You can do a quick mock test with us online, which simulates the actual test.
 You’ll also get a score and 1-on-1 feedback.